yo1995/Daily_GUI_Tools/Tool_LG-Ultrafine-brightness/README.md

 	manually imported the [libusb](https://github.com/libusb/libusb) library even with nuget package manager installed... need to figure out the correct way of using it.

+### 20190408

+- added the visual c++ GUI version with a super simple design.

+	can be run as a standalone executable.

+## Known issues

+both solutions are not warning free. something to do with libusb itself as well as casting.

 ## Usage

 ### Release

 Download from `Released` [folder](/Tool_LG-Ultrafine-brightness/LG-Ultrafine-brightness/Released/) for the newest version.

-Check GitHub Release feature for stable version.
+**For GUI version, download 2 files in from `Released` in [this folder](/Tool_LG-Ultrafine-brightness/CLR_GUI/Released) and launch them.**

 ### Borrowed from @csujedihy